patricklafrance/wmfnext-shell/README.md

 }
 ```

+👉 Then, add references to the newly created `wmfnext-shared` package and start everything.

-👉 Start all the applications and navigate to the login page.
-Authenticate with "temp" / "temp" and navigate to the _"Remote1/Page 5"_ page.
-The user name should be rendered in the page content.
+1. Navigate to the login page
+2. Authenticate with "temp" / "temp"
+3. Navigate to the _"Remote1/Page 5"_ page
+4. The user name should be rendered in the page content.

-👉 The applications works fine if every user manually navigate to the login page and authenticate before going to pages using the session.
-But I doubt those expections will stand with real users.
-Let's use React Router nested routes to protect the managed routes which may depend on the user session.
+The application works fine has long as every users manually do the previous steps.
+I feel like those expections will not stand with real users.

+👉 Let's use React Router [nested routes](https://reactrouter.com/en/main/start/overview#nested-routes) to protect the routes depending on the user session by redirecting unauthenticated users to the login page.

 ```tsx
 // host - App.jsx